Once upon a time...

 The children can decorate the stars and wooden dowels using markers, glitter, glue, sequins and several strands of satin ribbon.
 You can also spray-paint the dowels with silver or gold spray paint so that they are more royal-looking.
 If you also have boys at the Princess birthday party they can decorate royal shields and swords.
 You can print out these free royal shield-shapes and knight's sword.

-Once you've printed them out, you can put the shapes on foam or cardboard, and cut the foam or cardboard using the shield and sword shapes.
-You can then spray-paint them with bronze, silver, or gold spray paint, and at the party the kids can decorate them by sticking jewels and using markers.
+Once you’ve printed them out, you can put the shapes on foam or cardboard.
+Cut the foam or cardboard using the shield and sword shapes.
+You can then spray-paint them with bronze, silver, or gold spray paint.
+At the party the kids can decorate them by sticking jewels and using markers.

 Each guest gets a baby food jar (or any other little jar or clear water bottle for that matter).
-They then add star-shaped and heart-shaped sequins, glitter, water, baby oil and blue food coloring - and VOILA - a beautiful Princess setting in their hands!! (just to make sure, have an adult secure the tops of the Princess snow globes with hot glue so that the fluid doesn't drain out.)
+They then add star-shaped and heart-shaped sequins, glitter, water, baby oil and blue food coloring.
+Voila – a beautiful Princess setting in their hands!!
+(Just to make sure, have an adult secure the tops of the Princess snow globes with hot glue so that the fluid doesn’t drain out.)

 Take popsicle sticks and glue to cardboard with a few rhinestones, glitter, sequins etc, and insert a picture of each child in their costume (using a Polaroid or digital camera).
 This is a great favor to take home.